taimoorsardar/Automatic-Speech-Recognition/README.md

 This repository contains the following key components for building an ASR system:
 1. **Data Preprocessing:** Tools and scripts to preprocess audio data for training and evaluation.
-2. **Model Architecture:** Implementation of various deep learning models for speech recognition, including CNNs and RNNs.
+2. **Model Architecture:** Fine Tuning of various deep learning models for speech recognition.
 3. **Training Pipeline:** Scripts to train the ASR models on the prepared datasets.
 4. **Inference and Evaluation:** Tools to evaluate model performance on unseen audio samples.